A Lesson in History

 Dalarna University is a small university, which will allow you to develop personal relationships with your classmates and teachers.
 You will study at Campus Falun, which is located next to the Lugnet recreation area, where you can access a wide-range of sporting facilities.
 Just a 10-minute walk from campus, the picturesque town of Falun has a movie theatre, cafés, restaurants and pubs, as well as many local and national retail shops.

-This one-year programme is ideal if you want to gain a foundation for work either in Africa or in fields related to Africa as project managers, coordinators, administrators or evaluators.
+Studying these courses are ideal if you want to gain a foundation for work either in Africa or in fields related to Africa as project managers, coordinators, administrators or evaluators.
 If you have a passion for Africa, if you have previously completed a bachelor degree in the Social Sciences or Humanities, and if you have documented English language skills, then you are strongly encouraged to apply to this unique programme.

 The African Studies Programme is ideal for those looking to make the world a better place through real-world work opportunities.
 Upon completion of the African Studies Programme, you can join our alumni who are currently working on creating long-term social change and a fairer, more sustainable world.
 Sound research skills, which you will develop throughout the programme, will give you the critical-thinking and assessment skills that are greatly sought after by employers.